 After work, you drive into town looking for a pizza diner, only to discover that your favorite place is not open.

 “Damn it!”, you think to yourself.
-“I completely forgot that they are shut on Mondays.”
+“I completely forgot that they are closed on Mondays.”

 You drive off and continue to search for a place that sells pizza.
 Now, you are willing to settle for any pizza place.